 1. Reflect on the Germaine de Staël quotation that opens this biography: “Love is the whole history of a woman’s life; it is an episode in a man’s.”
 Madame de Staël was a celebrated French writer and intellectual whose work often touched on the status of women in Revolution-era France.
 Discuss this quotation as it relates not only to Eliza Hamilton’s life but also to the status of women during her lifetime.

-2. On page 20, Thomas Jefferson outlines how his eleven-year-old daughter, Polly, should “distribute” her time.
+2. Thomas Jefferson outlines how his eleven-year-old daughter, Polly, should “distribute” her time (page 20).
 The list closely resembles the expectations that fell on young Eliza as well.
 Knowing Eliza’s entrepreneurial strengths (and affinities), discuss how these restrictive expectations of “elite” colonial girls shaped Eliza’s early life and sense of self.
 What expectations were especially formative for you as a child and teenager, and what did you rail against?

-3. Did it surprise you to learn that Eliza owned slaves, despite being pro-abolition?
-How do you think she was able to reconcile those conflicting ideals?
+3. Did it surprise you to learn that Eliza owned slaves despite being pro-abolition?
+How do you suppose she was able to reconcile those conflicting ideas?

-4. In the early days of their courtship, Alexander wrote to Eliza in a letter: “Nature has been very kind to you; do not neglect to cultivate her gifts and to enable yourself to make the distinguished figure in all respects to which you are intitled to aspire.” (page 79) This tactless piece of advice tapped into what author Tilar Mazzeo calls Eliza’s “greatest insecurity . . . [t]hat she was dull and stupid.” (page 79) How did you react to Alexander’s tone-deaf suggestion that Eliza undertake intellectual self-improvements?
+4. In the early days of their courtship, Alexander wrote to Eliza in a letter: “Nature has been very kind to you; do not neglect to cultivate her gifts and to enable yourself to make the distinguished figure in all respects to which you are intitled to aspire” (page 79).
+This tactless piece of advice tapped into what author Tilar Mazzeo calls Eliza’s “greatest insecurity . . . [t]hat she was dull and stupid” (pages 79–80).
+How did you react to Alexander’s tone-deaf suggestion that Eliza undertake intellectual self-improvements?
 More broadly, how did you react to Alexander’s often “swaggering way” (page 137) in general?

-5. The level of public scrutiny that Eliza endures during Alexander’s meteoric rise rivals that of modern-day celebrities; did that surprise you?
-Why, or why not?
+5. The level of public scrutiny that Eliza endures during Alexander’s meteoric political rise rivals that of modern-day celebrities.
+Did that surprise you?
+Why or why not?

 7. Mazzeo offers a new perspective on Alexander Hamilton’s infamous affair with Maria Reynolds than previous biographers.
-Her extensive research suggests that the affair was actually a cover-up for bad financial dealings, and that Eliza was in on it.
+Her extensive research suggests that it was actually a cover-up for bad financial dealings, and that Eliza was in on it.
 Was this revelation a shock to you?
-Does this new take change your impression of Eliza?
+Does this new take on the affair change your impression of Eliza?

 8. Were you surprised by the muckraking that defined the political landscape of Revolution-era America?
 How does it compare to the role of political journalism in America today?